- Best of Acadia Retreat

-Most classes meet from approximately 8:30 a.m. to 4:30 p.m.
+Class times vary with photography students often meeting for very early morning sunrise, or evening sunset, shoots.
+Art classes generally meet from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
-Classes may run longer due to field trips, tide schedules, or travel.
-All classes end on the last Friday of the summer session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.
+All classes end on the last Friday of the session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.

-Select your course(s) and register online using our secure online registration system.
+You may register using our secure online registration system.

 Jean Carlson Masseau received her BFA from Rhode Island School of Design in Illustration, with special interest in the areas of printmaking, photography and textiles.
 She is a freelance illustrator and photographer working for a variety of clients nationwide from her studio in Hinesburg, Vermont.
 She received her teaching certificate from the University of Vermont and began her career as a full time high school art teacher at South Burlington High School in Vermont.
 She has taught a wide variety of community art classes for students of all ages over the years and occasionally teaches a Botanical Illustration workshop for RISD’s C.E.
 Department.
 Some of her clients have included Vermont Life Magazine, Vermont Magazine, Horticulture, Fine Gardening, Gardeners’ Supply Catalog, National Gardening Magazine, Delta Airline’s SKY Magazine, Lake’s End Cheeses, Garden Design Magazine, Gardening for Dummies (IDG Books Worldwide), Chapters Publishing (Evening Gardens), and Women’s Day Gardening among others.
 Her recent work has focused on fine art painting in watercolor and gouache (opaque watercolor) and creating limited edition prints of her paintings.
 One of her favorite artistic activities is drawing from nature in a variety of mediums.
 Her work has received recognition from the NY Society of Illustrators, and Print Magazine in their Regional Design Annuals’ “Best of New England” category.
 She is a regular practitioner of figure drawing and portraiture from life.

 This class will focus on the fundamentals of digital photography.
-Participants will learn how to compose, capture, process and present for viewing fine art photographs.
-This learning experience is suitable for everyone interested in photography – from the more advanced photographer to the adult learner hoping to hone their basic skills.
-The goal of the course is to give participants the tools they need to create images suitable for any venue through an intensive field and laboratory experience.
+Participants will learn how to compose, capture, process and exhibit fine art photographs.
+This learning experience is suitable for everyone interested in photography, regardless of prior experience.
+The goal of the course/workshop is to give participants the tools they need to create images suitable for any venue through an intensive field and laboratory experience.
 Field experiences will concentrate on capturing images in and around Acadia National Park.
-Laboratory experiences will immerse the participants in basic and advanced techniques of effective digital workflow using Adobe Photoshop.
+Laboratory experiences will immerse the participants in the basics of effective digital workflow using Adobe Photoshop.

 Since we will be concentrating on the natural landscapes of the park, an emphasis will be placed on the concept of conservation photography.
 This area of imagery has grown out of the need to make a distinction between capturing images for the sake of photography, and the creation of images to serve the purpose of conserving nature.
 Conservation photography reveals both the beauty and fragility of our planet's natural systems.
 A subset of nature photography, the goal of conservation photography is to produce images that inspire and move people to change their behavior and take action to help conserve our planet’s natural resources.

-The course will cover camera operation, composition, lighting, subject matter, digital optimization, printing, matting and framing.
-Drs.
-Fitzgerald and Harris will engage novice and intermediate, as well as advanced photographers by customizing learning opportunities to meet each participant’s needs.
-All participants will need (at a minimum) a digital SLR and a tripod.
-Participants must be open to learning some advanced Adobe Photoshop techniques.
+The course/workshop will cover camera operation, composition, lighting, subject matter, digital optimization, printing, matting and framing.
+Although this course is geared toward the novice and intermediate photographer, experienced photographers who want to enhance their workflow are welcome.
+All participants will need (at a minimum) a digital SLR and a sturdy tripod.
+Participants must be open to learning some advanced Adobe PhotoShop techniques.
+Some light hiking will be required to reach areas where images will be captured.
 This course is appropriate for all adult learners including K-12 teachers, undergraduate and graduate students, and others who want to take their photography to the next level.
-(Please note: Some light hiking will be required to reach areas where images will be captured).
+Each participant will leave with a portfolio of prints suitable for framing.

 Dr. Randall Fitzgerald is a biologist, behavioral ecologist and environmental educator at Montclair State University's School of Conservation.
 He has pursued the fine art of photography for over 40 years, using many different photographic techniques.
 His love of the natural environment has permeated both his academic and photographic life, and consequently most of his fine art images reflect the intimacy he enjoys with the natural world.
 Natural and rural landscapes comprise the bulk of his work, however he also enjoys creating still-life photography and capturing images of wildlife.
 Regardless of the subject matter, he strives to create images that stimulate our undeniable connection to the planet and the cultures that have populated it.
 His goal is to strike that universal cord of understanding, through imagery, that is innately present in each of us.
 Dr. FitzGerald currently exhibits and sells his images at several galleries in the northwestern region of New Jersey.
 A sampling of his images can be viewed on his website.